ytdl-org/youtube-dl/README.md

 # BUGS

 Bugs and suggestions should be reported at: <https://github.com/rg3/youtube-dl/issues> .
 Unless you were prompted so or there is another pertinent reason (e.g. GitHub fails to accept the bug report), please do not send bug reports via personal email.
+For discussions, join us in the irc channel #youtube-dl on freenode.

 Please include the full output of the command when run with `--verbose`.
 The output (including the first lines) contain important debugging information.
 Issues without the full output are often not reproducible and therefore do not get solved in short order, if ever.

-For discussions, join us in the irc channel #youtube-dl on freenode.

-When you submit a request, please re-read it once to avoid a couple of mistakes (you can and should use this as a checklist):
+Please re-read your issue once again to avoid a couple of common mistakes (you can and should use this as a checklist):

 ### Is the description of the issue itself sufficient?